Bradley Fink

-Bradley Thomas Fink (born 17 April 2003) is a Swiss professional footballer who plays as a striker for EFL League One club Wycombe Wanderers.
+Bradley Thomas Fink (born 17 April 2003) is a Swiss professional footballer who plays as a striker for club Dundee, on loan from club Wycombe Wanderers.

 Club career

 Early career

 Born in Cham, Fink played his first youth football with local club SC Cham.
 He was soon discovered by Luzern and moved on to them soon afterwards and passed through their youth academy.
 In July 2019, Fink joined Borussia Dortmund.
 On 17 January 2022, Fink made his professional debut in a 3.
 Liga match for Borussia Dortmund II against Waldhof Mannheim.

 FC Basel

 In August 2022, Fink signed a four-year contract with FC Basel.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei and made his debut in the Swiss Cup match on 21 August 2022.
 He scored his first goal for the club in the same game, as Basel won 5–0 against local amateur club FC Allschwil.

 Fink played his domestic league debut for the club in the away game in the Letzigrund on 28 August as Basel won 4–2 against Zürich.
 He scored his first league goal for his new club in the home game in the St. Jakob-Park on 1 October.
 He was substituted in for Wouter Burger in the 83rd minute and scored the winning goal within one minute as Basel won 3–2 against St. Gallen, heading home a cross from Michael Lang.